tbris1/competitionratios/README.md

-Thanks for using this dashboard.
+# UK Specialty Training Competition Ratios Dashboard

+**[EDITED 02/10/2026 TO INCLUDE INFO ON 2025 COMPETITION RATIO DATA]**

+---

+## Overview
-The "UK Specialty Training Competition Ratios" dashboard was designed by Dr Tom Brisk as part of a project for a "Clinical Data Science" course.
+The UK Specialty Training Competition Ratios Dashboard was designed by Dr Tom Brisk as part of a Clinical Data Science course.

-Any queries should be directed to tombrisk@gmail.com.
+This dashboard aims to:

-This dashboard is designed primarily to demonstrate the trends in competition for a UK specialty training place and make visualising the data easier than reading through tables on separate NHS webpages.
+- Demonstrate trends in competition for UK specialty training posts (ST1/CT1 level).
+- Make visualisation easier than reading through separate NHS tables.

-It has not been designed to make any political points, nor has it been designed to guide career choices.
+It has **not** been designed to:
+- Make political statements.
+- Guide individual career choices.

+---

+## Contact
+For any queries, please contact: **tombrisk@gmail.com**

+---

+## Ethics
-Data collected via the feedback form may be used as part of a publication in the future.
+Data collected via the feedback form may be used in future publications.

-The project and data collection has been discussed with a member of the local NHS trust's research team who has agreed that ethics approval is not needed.
+This project and data collection were reviewed by a member of the local NHS trust’s research team, who confirmed that ethics approval was not required.

+---

-Technical notes:
+## Technical Notes

-"Average (outliers removed)", has been calculated by removing any values with fewer than 100 applicants and then applying a basic statistical technique of removing values less than or greater than 1.5 * the interquartile range to remove outliers.
-A mean has then been calculated across all specialties remaining for each year.

-The data used is taken from NHS England for competition ratios at ST1 / CT1 level.
-The future predictions are from a polynomial regression model (4 degrees).
-These predictions are purely to illustrate recent trends rather than to guide or influence decision making.
+### 1. Average Calculations
+- **Average (outliers removed):**
+  - Values with fewer than 100 applicants excluded.
+  - Outliers removed using *1.5 × interquartile range* rule.
+  - Mean calculated across remaining specialties for each year.

+- **Average (all specialties):**
+  - Simple mean of all specialty competition ratios per year.
+  - Not weighted by applicant numbers (so niche, competitive specialties may skew results).
+  - Differs from some published averages, which calculate:

+    ```
+    Mean = Total Applicants / Total Posts
+    ```

+  - This project opts for a mean of individual competition ratios, as it better reflects demand for high-interest specialties rather than assuming applicants would accept any specialty post.

+---

+### 2. Predictions
+- Future predictions are generated with a 2nd-degree polynomial regression model using the previous five years of data.
+- **Important disclaimer:**
+  - Predictions are for illustration only.
+  - They should **not** be used to guide decisions.
-Future competition ratios will almost certainly be very different to the predictions shown here due to the political nature of the problem.
+  - Actual ratios will almost certainly differ due to political and workforce factors.
-I will update the page with 2025 data when it is released.
+- The dashboard will be updated with 2026 data when released (likely ~Sep 2026).

+---

+### 3. Oxbridge Comparison
-"Oxbridge" competition ratios refer to average competition ratios for entry to an undergraduate course at the universities of Oxbridge and Cambridge (6:1).
+“Oxbridge” competition ratios refer to the average entry ratio for undergraduate courses at the Universities of Oxford and Cambridge (~6:1).
+This is included as a point of comparison.
+It's a bit silly, really.
+But I found it somewhat interesting.